All Episodes

 It's part of the new strategy called Strategy of Indirect Action.

-So this is not gonna end any time soon because like you said, Putin is unleashing punishing, you know, attacks not only on Kiev and Ukraine, but also non-kinetic asymmetric attacks on Europe by strangling their ability to heat themselves and to uh, you know, uh to survive.
+So this is not going to end anytime soon because, like you said, Putin is unleashing, punishing attacks not only on Kiev and Ukraine, but also non-kinetic asymmetric attacks on Europe by strangling their ability to heat themselves and to survive.

-All right, quick break more with Rebecca Koffler on the other side, and then we'll get to your calls and Greg Jerry.
+All right, quick break more with Rebecca Kopler on the other side, and then we'll get to your calls and Greg Jerry.

-All right, Rebecca Koppler is with us uh now that these missiles landed in Poland and the NATO response.
+All right, Rebecca Kopler is with us now that these missiles landed in Poland and the NATO response.

-Are they gonna be ready for such a response if in fact Vladimir Putin goes crazier than he even is today?
+Are they going to be ready for such a response if in fact Vladimir Putin goes crazier than he even is today?

 He doesn't want to take on NATO.

-The other thing that surprised me is I thought the Russian military would roll right, you know, right all the way through uh uh Ukraine, right to Kyiv, and and they'd be in charge by now.
+The other thing that surprised me is I thought the Russian military would roll right, you know, right all the way through Ukraine, right to Kyiv, and they'd be in charge by now.

-Uh they have shown the the Ukrainian people have shown a remarkable resilience, tremendous courage, but I don't think they've been given the weaponry to actually win the war.
+They have shown, the Ukrainian people have shown a remarkable resilience, tremendous courage, but I don't think they've been given the weaponry to actually win the war.

 Am I wrong?